 In 2013, Delta County adopted an Ordinance 2013-01 prohibiting the operation of marijuana facilities (cultivation, manufacturing testing and retail) within the unincorporated areas of Delta County.
 In 2018, Ordinance 2018-01 was adopted to allow limited cultivation or production of up to 12 plants per residential property.

 Colorado is a “Right to Farm” state as set forth in CRS 35-3.5-101 et seq.
 Delta County Board of County Commissioners adopted Resolution 99-R-020 (amending Resolution 99-R-033) establishing a “Right to Farm and Ranch Policy” recognizing all types of agricultural activities and operations are necessary for the continued vitality of the County’s economy.
 Under State law and County policy, effects of agricultural activities (noise, dust, odor, smoke, etc.) may not be considered nuisances, so long as they are operated with the law and in a non-negligent manner.
 A vision statement in the Master Plan states that “Delta County will remain an agricultural county by protecting agricultural lands and operations and supporting agricultural innovation.”

-No land use permit is required pursuant to the Land Use Code, but a permit is required from Environmental Health for temporary events with food services - see the Health Department's Food Safety web page for detailed information.
+No land use permit is required pursuant to the Land Use Code, but a permit is required from Environmental Health for temporary events with food services.
+See the Health Department's Temporary or Special Events Food License web page for detailed information.
 In addition, Chapter 2, Section 3.E of the Land Use Code establishes regulatory standards for Special Events to follow (access/parking, sanitation/cleanup, noise, security/fire protection, etc.).